dekoza/mtgpl/docs/_sources/BOK.rst.txt

 :mtgtip:`Patron of the Orochi<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/d/6d6787c4-170a-45b6-8792-af3ea32ef538.jpg?1562877671|https://scryfall.com/card/bok/138/patron-of-the-orochi?utm_source=api>`
    Snake offering (You may cast this card any time you could cast an instant by sacrificing a Snake and paying the difference in mana costs between this and the sacrificed Snake.
 Mana cost includes color.)

    |tap|: Untap all Forests and all green creatures.
-Activate this ability only once each turn.
+Activate only once each turn.

 :mtgtip:`Petalmane Baku<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/c/7c7ba032-66d6-41bd-af4f-9853b031a474.jpg?1562878053|https://scryfall.com/card/bok/139/petalmane-baku?utm_source=api>`